rcarrette/twitter-firebase-notifications/README.md

 The goal of this project is to develop a Node server communicating with Twitter API.

-Everytime a new tweet is posted by a given Twitter user (here, [Node.js](https://twitter.com/nodejs)), the server sends a push notification to allowed devices in real time, using Firebase Cloud Messaging.
+Everytime a new tweet is posted by a given Twitter user, the server sends a push notification to allowed devices in real time, using Firebase Cloud Messaging.